DCWizard/TrackView-II/README.md

 -A Jeopardy Editor

 -A Video Player.
+If you appreciate my work.

-You can also give me donation via Wechat My Wechat

-Or directly from my web site: https://thinknspeak.net/product/donation/
+You can give me donation from my web site: https://thinknspeak.net/product/donation/

+Or directly via Wechat <a href="https://github.com/DCWizard/WriteIt/raw/refs/heads/main/img/MyWechat.webp" >My Wechat</a>